-Paul is the Global Head of Client Coverage for Morgan Stanley Investment Management.
-He joined Morgan Stanley in 2010 and has 31 years of industry experience.
-Prior to joining the firm, Paul was global head of the institutional business at Pioneer Global Asset Management; he was also a member of the firm’s executive committee and held various directorships.
+Paul is the CEO of Morgan Stanley Investment Management (Ireland) Limited and Global Head of Client Engagement for the investment management business.
+He joined Morgan Stanley in 2010 and has 33 years of industry experience.
+Prior to joining the firm, Paul was Global Head of the Institutional Business at Pioneer Global Asset Management; he was also a member of the firm’s executive committee and held various directorships.
 Previously, he was head of MFS Investment Management’s non-U.S. institutional business.
 Paul has also served as an associate director on the Fixed Income team at Lombard Odier and held various roles, both as a senior dealer in the treasury division and within the asset management business while at the Bank of Ireland.
-Paul received a bachelor of commerce degree from the University College Dublin and a master’s degree in investment and treasury from Dublin City University.
+Paul received a bachelor of commerce degree from University College Dublin and a master’s degree in investment and treasury from Dublin City University.

 Michael is a Partner and senior investment consultant in Mercer’s Investment business based in Dublin and London.
 He has 20 years of investment industry experience, concentrated in investment consulting, fund management and macro-economic analysis.
 Michael manages a number of relationships with financial institutions, private banks and family offices in Europe and contributes to the development of Mercer’s wealth management initiatives globally.
 He also advises a small number of DB and DC pension plans on their investment arrangements.
 Prior to joining Mercer Michael was Head of Investments with Bank of Ireland Private Banking where he was responsible for the management of a multi-asset, multi manager fund.
 Prior to joining Bank of Ireland Michael spent a number of years with Russell Investments in the UK analyzing and constructing multi-manager funds.
 Michael holds an MA in Economics from University College Dublin and also holds the Investment Management Certificate (UK) qualification.